rmarathay-zz/hedgehogs/README.md

 * To run the local postgres server and build and enter the python container's bash, use the command:
   * `docker-compose run data-collection`
 * After the images are built the first time, the command should run a lot faster
+* Note: The compose environment is set up to use volumes.
+You can change your local python code and the changes should be reflected from within the container

 ## Development
 * Become a developer on github